jrtx0/octocrawler/README.md

 ## octocatcrawler
-OctodexImgDownloader is a python script, designed for download all [Octodex](https://octodex.github.com) image.
+octocatcrawler is a python script, designed for download all [Octodex](https://octodex.github.com) image.

 ### System requirements
 * Python 2.7.x